rmolinari/data_structures/README.md

 Another configuration parameter allows the creation of a "non-addressable" heap.
 This makes it impossible to call `update`, but allows the insertion of duplicate items (which is sometimes useful) and slightly faster operation overall.

-See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.[^edelkamp]
+See https://en.wikipedia.org/wiki/Binary_heap and the paper by Edelkamp, Elmasry, and Katajainen [[EEK17]](#references).

 ### Priority Search Tree

 A PST stores a set P of two-dimensional points in a way that allows certain queries about P to be answered efficiently.
-See the papers McCreight[^mccreight] and De et al.[^de_2011]
+The data structure was introduced by McCreight [[McR85]](#references).
+De, Maheshawari, Nandy, and Smid [[DMNS2011]](#references) showed how to build the structure in-place and we use their approach here.
 - `highest_ne(x0, y0)` and `highest_nw(x0, y0)`, the highest point in the quadrant to the northest/northwest of (x0, y0);
 - `leftmost_ne(x0, y0)`, the leftmost point in the quadrant to the northeast of (x0, y0);
 - `rightmost_nw(x0, y0)`, the rightmost point in the quadrant to the northwest of (x0, y0);